 3.16 There is no built development within the site.

-There are houses to the immediate east of the site which include a mix of styles and ages of houses from traditional single and two storey properties to newer bungalows, detached and semi-detached houses.
-Materials are also mixed, although render is the most common finish with some stone with the occasional house finished in brick.
-The housing located to the south of Harras Road is mainly two storey, modern housing which in most cases backs on to the road.
+To the immediate east of the site is Casa Mia. a detached house which sides onto Harras Road with the front elevation of the house orientated to face west to take advantage of the seaward views.
+Further to the east, there are houses located on both sides of Harras Road. which include a mix of styles and ages from traditional single and two storey properties to newer bungalows, detached and semi-detached houses.
+Materials are also varied, although render is the most common finish with some stone and the occasional house finished in brick.
+The housing located to the south of Harras Road within the Highlands housing estate, predominantly comprises two storey, modern housing, which in most cases backs on to Harras Road.
 In this instance, the building materials include brick and render.
+Further down the hill, the streets branching northwards from Harras Road (York Terrace, Ladypit Terrace and Albert Terrace) are lined by traditional, terraced housing running on a north to south axis to face the coast.